Welcome to Santa Barbara Home Designer

 A round window with iron grille was deeply recessed into the wall of this custom Santa Barbara, California home.

-A custom designed family crest was sculpted in clay, then a mold was made for casting it in colored concrete.
-The piece was installed into a plaster wall of a Spanish style garden arch in a landscape in Santa Barbara, California
+The piece was installed into a plaster wall of a Spanish-style garden arch in a landscape in Santa Barbara, California

 Carrera Marble as a material for Spanish Homes:

-Carerra marble is a fairly common stone specified into Spanish style homes.
+Carerra marble is a fairly common stone specified into Spanish-style homes.
 It can be used in both bathrooms and kitchens.

-LEFT: An Artisan team installs a honed Carrera marble sink top in a local Santa Barbara, California project.
+Here an Artisan team installs a honed Carrera marble sink top in a local Santa Barbara, California project.

 Depending on what other materials you are using within your home, a Carerra marble or light colored man-made version of it can help balance the interior design.